EHR Incentives Payment Chart – Medicare and Medicaid

 The American Recovery and Reinvestment Act of 2009 (Recovery Act) authorizes the Centers for Medicare & Medicaid Services (CMS) to award EHR incentives to eligible professionals who demonstrate Meaningful Use of a certified electronic health record (EHR).

-It pays to get started as soon as possible.
+It pays to get started as soon as possible!
 Medicare providers must have participated by 2012 in order to receive maximum EHR incentives.
 Total payments are just slightly reduced for eligible Medicare providers who begin participation in 2013, and go down substantially for those starting in 2014.

 EHR Incentive Calculator from CMS

 Not sure what stage you will start participation?
 Would you like to determine what your maximum EHR incentive payment could be?
 Check out this handy new tool from CMS!

 The Medicare EHR Incentive Program provides EHR incentives to eligible professionals, eligible hospitals, and CAHs that demonstrate meaningful use of certified EHR technology.